Blog

 N3 full closure to facilitate blasting between Ashburton and Market Road

-Pietermaritzburg, 2 September 2024 – Part of the N3 will be fully closed on 3 September and the 5 September 2024, to facilitate blasting next to the N3 at the Ashburton Interchange as part of the N3 Ashburton to Market Road upgrade project the South African National Roads Agency SOC Limited (SANRAL) has announced.
+Pietermaritzburg, 19 September 2024 – Part of the N3 will be fully closed on 26 September and 1 October 2024.
+This is to facilitate blasting next to the N3 at the Ashburton Interchange as part of the Ashburton to Market Road upgrade project, the South African National Roads Agency SOC Limited (SANRAL) has announced.

-The full road closure will take place as follows:
+The road closure will take place as follows:

 14h30: Close N3 and secondary road and blast.